- Why should I use your services, when I would be able to get a friend or family member to care for my pets?

 • Pet Information: This includes the daily routine of walking, feeding and playing.
 Also tell me about your pets’ favorite treats, location of toys, and about any behavioral problems.

-• Medical History: If medication is to be given, please provide detailed instruction from the veterinarian.
-Of course, we cannot administer medication to a pet that poses a danger.
+• Medical History: If medication is to be given, please provide detailed instruction from your veterinarian.
+Of course, we cannot administer medication to a pet that poses a danger....
+Nor do I feel comfortable giving insulin.

 • Security company phone numbers & codes, if applicable....
 Just in case I set off the alarm.